infinitycybertech/Infinity-cybertech-web-dev/README.md

 This website was developed by infinity cybertech It firm using react and three js while also powered by nextjs

-This website can be used a personal website or anything.
+This website can be used as personal website or a website to showcase anything.
 It's still not perfect but should work fine with just

 yarn install